 Population numbers for four subpopulations (2014) [2]

 25 Apennine Chamois are kept in-situ, in large enclosures.
-[2] The Munich zoo Hellabrunn (Germany) keeps a small captive group.
-[7]
+[2] The Munich zoo Hellabrunn (Germany) had kept a small captive group [7], not anymore.

 Threats / conservation